 The Dane County Farmers’ Market didn’t become America’s largest producers-only farmers’ market overnight.
-It’s taken over four decades of tasty food, hard work, perseverance, humor, and even a little luck.
+It’s taken over five decades of tasty food, hard work, perseverance, humor, and even a little luck.

 Start of the Dane County Farmers’ Market